Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Focus on diversity: Different flowers attract different pollinators.
 For example, some flowers have stripes or color variations on their petals that act like a landing strip and guide pollinators toward their nectar.
 Others have shapes that accommodate long beaks, or flower only at night.
 Different pollinators are equipped with different tools for collecting and transporting pollen, so growing a diverse group of plants--plants with different shapes, colors, sizes, fragrances, and flowering times-will attract the greatest number of native pollinators.

 Provide water and shelter: Like all animals, pollinators need access to fresh water and places to feed and raise their young.
 Use a birdbath or shallow pool containing rocks to provide pollinators with fresh water.
 A quick Internet search will provide you with free plans for bird houses, bat houses, and nesting bungalows for native bees.
-Let a corner of the yard go to native grasses, weeds, and wildflowers to provide shelter for pollinating insects like ants, moths, and beetles, and a patch of bare sandy soil to accommodate underground bees.
-Locate these sites away from patio areas and places where children frequently play.

 Avoid using chemicals: Pesticides and herbicides are a pollinator's worst enemy (and harmful to other beneficial insects as well).
 Garden organically and consider an integrated pest management system to control pests.
 If you do use pesticides, please apply them when they will be the least disruptive to pollinators (usually after dusk for insect pollinators).